avo-hq/docs.avohq.io/docs/3.0/search.md

 ### Image <LicenseReq license="pro" />

 You may improve the results listing by adding an image to each search result.
-You do that by using the `card -> image` attribute.
-This attribute should be a hash and have 2 configurable attributes `url`, that is an url to a image and `format` that accepts three options `:square`, `:rounded` or `:circle`.
+You do that by using the `card -> image_url` attribute that is an url to a image and `card -> image_format` attribute that accepts three options `:square`, `:rounded` or `:circle`.
 That influences the final roundness of the image.

 ```ruby{7-10}
 class Avo::Resources::Post < Avo::BaseResource